 I) Forgive yourself.
 If you didn't accomplish everything you set out to do, don't beat yourself up about it.
 Research suggests that practicing self-compassion when you procrastinate can help you overcome procrastination in the future.

 II) Show gratitude.
 Expressing gratitude is one of the quickest ways to boost your mood and feelings of well-being.
 Reach out to a co-worker at the end of the day to say thank you.
-As an added bonus, it will probably brighten their day too.
-(Tip of the hat to Michael Kerr for this awesome suggestion.)
+As an added bonus, it will probably brighten their day, too.
+(Hat tip to Michael Kerr for this awesome suggestion.)

 III) Do someone a favor.
 Doing something for someone else is scientifically proven to make you happier.
-Try out Adam’s Rifkin’s 5-minute favor habit.
+Try out Adam Rifkin’s 5-minute favor habit.

 Here’s a short summary of the helpful habits you can incorporate into your own workday shutdown ritual:

-- Tidy your desk, save everything you're working on, and close out of all your tabs and windows.
+- Tidy your desk, save everything you're working on, and close all your tabs and windows.